 For a risk to be ALARP it must be possible to demonstrate that the cost involved in reducing the risk further would be grossly disproportionate to the benefit gained.
 More on Risk Assessment

-To improve your knowledge and enhance your understanding of key concepts in Health, Safety & Environment, make sure to check out The Safeti Podcast!
+To improve your knowledge and enhance your understanding of Health, Safety & Environment in the workplace, make sure to check out The Safeti Podcast!